Joshfairhead/ResourceSite/site/resources/what/1_dataIntegrity/ledger.md

 # Data integrity

-Web3 ecosystems leverage cryptography at a fundemental level to ensure network security and the tamperproofing of all data being communicated.
+At a fundemental level all Web3 ecosystems tamperproof communications with cryptography in order to ensure network security of the whole.

-This is achieved through whats known as cryptographic hashing; a process where by inputs are fed into an algorithm to creates a fixed length output in the form of a 'digital barcode' or `hash`.
+This is done through a process of cryptographic hashing; inputs are fed into an algorithm which outputs a fixed length `hash` or 'digital barcode' which acts as an identifier.

-The output of this process is `deterministic` because the same input will always create the same output.
-This `hash` can be reused as part of the input to link data together in `merkle trees`.
+The same input will always create the same output `hash` which makes the process `deterministic`.
+The output `hash` can be reused as part of the next input in order to link data together as a `merkle tree`.

 This conceptual pattern underlies all web3 technologies; be they blockchain ledgers or distributed hash tables.